 - Specifically, note that you have been determined to have a mental health disability that benefits from having an emotional support animal

 There are many not entirely reputable websites out there, so it's paramount you work with a compliant service.

 We can help you get an emotional support animal at Pettable!
 Here is what you get with our service:

 - World-Class Mental Health Professionals - are paid per consultation regardless of the outcome, so you are guaranteed legitimate, unbiased healthcare.

 - Legitimacy & Transparency - The only ESA provider offering transparency into their team and founders.

 - Excellent Service - 24/7 customer service and a legal team ready to support you.

-- Can Meet Any Timeline - Our express service can guarantee delivery within 24 hours, keeping your family together in an emergency and helping you get your dog certified as an emotional support animal.
+- Can Meet Any Timeline - Our express service can guarantee delivery within 24 hours with the exception of residents of California under law AB 468, keeping your family together in an emergency and helping you get your dog certified as an emotional support animal.